-A method has been proposed for performing regression analysis on a set of data which contains points whole values are only known to be less than for greater than is onno threshold, from a nacilian-totege compute, and provides an example of the use of computers to perform satisfield analysis in cases where the problem is intractable using normal analytical methods.
-The method has been used on data from two noise 12, with very satisficatory results.
+A method has been proposed for performing regression analysis on a set of data which contains points whole values are only known to be less than for greater than ito one threadout, from a nacilian-to less contains and the point of the second the use of computers to perform satisfield analysis in cases where the problem is intractable using normal analytical methods.
+The method has been used on data from two noise 120, whith we satisficatory results.